dms-vep/RABV_Pasteur_G_DMS/README.md

 ### Non-pipeline analyses
 All other non-pipeline analyses are contained in [./scratch_notebook/](scratch_notebook).
 The notebooks in this directory are not part of the main pipeline but have been used to generate files used as input for the pipeline.

+## Running the pipeline
+To run the pipeline, build the conda environment `dms-vep-pipeline-3` in the `environment.yml` file of [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), activate it, and run [snakemake](https://snakemake.readthedocs.io/), such as:

+    conda activate dms-vep-pipeline-3
+    snakemake -j 32 --use-conda -s dms-vep-pipeline-3/Snakefile

+To run on the Hutch cluster via [slurm](https://slurm.schedmd.com/), you can run the file [run_Hutch_cluster.bash](run_Hutch_cluster.bash):

+    sbatch -c 32 run_Hutch_cluster.bash